Temporal Contrastive Learning through implicit non-equilibrium memory

-One central obstacle for autonomous physical systems to exploit contrastive learning is that weight updates require a comparison between free and clamped states but these states occur at different moments in time\cite{stern2021supervised}.
-Such a comparison requires memory at each `synapse' to store free and clamped state information in addition to global signals that switch between these free and clamped memory units and then retrieve information from them to perform weight updates\cite{yi2023activity}.
-While such solutions, and others like creating two copies of an electrical network\cite{dillavou2022demonstration, dillavou2023machine}, might be practical in specific engineering contexts, these requirements limit the applicability of contrastive learning ideas to natural physical and biological systems.
-These hurdles have created a need for exploring ways of how contrastive learning might occur in natural systems, such as exploiting signals in different physical domains\cite{anisetti2022frequency,anisetti2023learning}.
+Therefore, a central obstacle for autonomous physical systems to exploit contrastive learning is that weight updates require a comparison between free and clamped states, but these states occur at different moments in time.
+Such a comparison requires memory at each synapse to store free and clamped state information in addition to global signals that switch between these free and clamped memory units and then retrieve information from them to perform weight updates\cite{yi2023activity,laydevant2024training}.
+These requirements make it difficult to see how contrastive learning can arise in natural physical and biological systems and demand additional complexity in engineered neuromorphic platforms.

-Here, we study a simple model of implicit non-equilibrium memory in the update dynamics at synapses that allows for contrastive learning rules.
-Synaptic weights $w_{ij}$ are updated based on the recent history $\int^t K(t,t') s_{ij}(t') dt'$ of synaptic current $s_{ij}$, rather than the instantaneous value $s_{ij}(t)$ where $K$ is a memory kernel.
-Critically, in our proposal, the learning network is always in a Hebbian-like learning mode and does not need to be switched between Hebbian and anti-Hebbian learning modes to accommodate free and clamped states.
-The distinction between free and clamped arises dynamically because of timescales in a sawtooth-like training protocol, with a fast change from free to clamped states and subsequent slower relaxation from clamped to free state.
+Here, our primary contribution is to show how a ubiquitous process - integral feedback control - can allow for contrastive learning without the complexities of explicit memory of free and clamped states or switching between Hebbian and anti-Hebbian update modes.
+Further, in our method, computing the contrastive weight update signal and then performing the update of weights are not separate steps involving different kinds of hardware but are the same unified \textit{in situ} operation.
+This approach to contrastive learning, which we call `Temporal Contrastive Learning through feedback control', allows a wide range of physical and biological platforms without central processors to `physically learn' (i.e., autonomously learn) novel functions through contrastive learning methods.

+First, we introduce a simple model of implicit memory in integral feedback-based update dynamics at synapses.
+Synaptic weights $w_{ij}$ are effectively updated by $\int^t_{-\infty} K(t-t') s_{ij}(t') dt'$, where $K$ is a memory kernel.
+Updates of this form arise naturally due to integral feedback control\cite{doyle2013feedback} of synaptic current $s_{ij}$, without the need for an explicit memory element.

-In our model, the transient memory needed for contrastive updates between free and clamped arises implicitly in the dissipative dynamics at each `synapse' (or equivalent physical element).
-Using a microscopically reversible model of such dynamics, we are able to calculate a Landauer-like dissipation cost of contrastive learning.
+Using a microscopically reversible model of the dissipative dynamics at each synapse, we are able to calculate an energy dissipation cost of contrastive learning.
 The dissipation can be interpreted as the cost of (implicitly) storing and erasing information about free and clamped states over repeated cycles of learning.